mahmoudkhairy159/Laravel_ProfessioonalCode/README.md

 ## Laravel Validation
 ## Laravel How to make Multi Language site using (mcamara Package)
 https://github.com/mcamara/laravel-localization
-## Laravel save and retrive and view multilanguage data in database
+## Laravel save and update and retrive and view multilanguage data in database